B2B lead generation strategies

 We just don’t have the resources to reach enough people in our industry…

 If you’re a business owner who has found yourself saying any of the statements above, you’re not alone.
-In fact, according to Jumplead, Increasing lead volume is a top priority for 55% of B2B professionals, topped only by increasing lead quality (at 68%).
+In fact, according to statistics, Increasing lead volume is a top priority for 55% of B2B professionals, topped only by increasing lead quality (at 68%).

 The best way to bring in more B2B leads depends on a lot of factors about your individual business — however, there are B2B lead generation tactics that have been proven to work time and time again, across various industries and functions.